Poem by Nikita Gill

 Written for CARE's Parliamentary event on International Women's Day 2024

-Nikita Gill at parliamentary event
+Nikita Gill speaks into a microphone on stage at an event

 © Nikita Gill